Isaaq

-The Isaaq people trace their lineage back to Sheikh Ishaaq bin Ahmed, an Arab Islamic scholar who purportedly traveled to Somaliland in the 12th or 13th century and married into the local Dir clan, though this story is probably legendary.
+The Isaaq people claim in a traditional legend to have descended from Sheikh Ishaaq bin Ahmed, an Islamic scholar who purportedly traveled to Somaliland in the 12th or 13th century and married two women; one from the local Dir clan.
+He is said to have sired eight sons who are the common ancestors of the clans of the Isaaq clan-family.
+He remained in Maydh until his death.

 Overview

-Somali genealogical tradition places the origin of the Isaaq tribe in the 12th or 13th century with the arrival of the legendary Sheikh Ishaaq Bin Ahmed (Sheikh Ishaaq) from Arabia.
-Sheikh Ishaaq purportedly settled in the coastal town of Maydh in modern-day northeastern Somaliland, where he married into the local Magaadle clan.
-Some modern Arabic hagiographies also claim that Sheikh Ishaaq was a descendant of Ali ibn Abi Talib, the cousin and son-in-law of the prophet Muhammad.
-This Alid lineage was most likely invented to enhance the clan-family's prestige and to stress its proper Muslim background.
+Somali genealogical tradition places the origin of the Isaaq tribe in the 12th or 13th century with the alleged arrival of the Sheikh Ishaaq Bin Ahmed (Sheikh Ishaaq) from Arabia.
+According to oral lore, Sheikh Ishaaq settled in the coastal town of Maydh in modern-day northeastern Somaliland.
+Hence, Sheikh Ishaaq married two local women in Somaliland, which left him with eight.
+Despite these traditions, scholars have noted their clear Cushitic ethnic and linguistic origins.

 There are also numerous existing hagiographies in Arabic which describe Sheikh Ishaaq's travels, works and overall life in modern Somaliland, as well as his movements in Arabia before his arrival.
 Besides historical sources, one of the more recent printed biographies of Sheikh Ishaaq is the Amjaad of Sheikh Husseen bin Ahmed Darwiish al-Isaaqi as-Soomaali, which was printed in Aden in 1955.

 Sheikh Ishaaq's tomb is in Maydh, and is the scene of frequent pilgrimages.
 Sheikh Ishaaq's mawlid (birthday) is also celebrated every Thursday with a public reading of his manaaqib (a collection of glorious deeds).
 His Siyaara or pilgrimage is performed annually both within Somaliland and in the diaspora particularly in the Middle East among Isaaq expatriates.

 The dialect of the Somali language that the Isaaq speak has the highest prestige of any other Somali dialect.